 In these cases, the deadline for bringing a lawsuit may be much shorter, sometimes as little as six months.

-If you are considering bringing a hernia mesh lawsuit and are unsure of the deadline for the statute of limitations that applies to your case, it is essential to speak with an attorney as soon as possible.
+Suppose you are considering bringing a hernia mesh lawsuit and are unsure of the deadline for the statute of limitations that applies to your case.
+In that case, speaking with an attorney as soon as possible is essential.

 Related Articles: